iniquitybbs/iniquity/README.md

 # Iniquity

 This is the re-imagining of the iconic Iniquity Bulletin Board Software.
 It is written in Ruby, and has been radically re-invented as a modular system.
 At present, Iniquity can be installed onto a computer system via RubyGems, uses a simple .ini configuration format, and provides telnet and restful interfaces.
-A new or experienced Sysop can create an Iniquity BBS easily using the provided utilities.
+A new or experienced Sysop can create an Iniqu`ity BBS easily using the provided utilities.

 <p align="left">
     <img src="https://github.com/iniquitybbs/iniquity/blob/master/artwork/SyncTERM_-_Iniquity_BBS.png?raw=true" height="300">